 (Including Credit Reporting Policy)

-At the Tandem group of companies (Tandem Corp Pty Ltd and its subsidiaries), we believe that privacy is an important individual right, and to that end we will endeavour to abide by the Australian Privacy Principles, as set out in the Privacy Act 1988 (the Act).
+At Tandem (Tandem Corp Pty Ltd and its subsidiaries), we believe privacy is an important individual right, and we endeavour to abide by the Australian Privacy Principles, as set out in the Privacy Act 1988 (the Act).

 In this policy: